How to cross the border (Allenby/King Hussein Bridge)

 The baggage is collected automatically for the examination.

 Pass an easy passport check at the entrance.
-Some are asked their name only, some are asked even the purpose of the entry.
+Some people were asked only their names, but others were interrogated even about the purpose of the entry.

 8. Security check